s-mcm/Account-Signup/README.md

 * For example, if you have number 49 in your mind, you will set the range to be 1 to 100
 * The program will guess a number within the ranges
 * The user will say whether it is too high, too low, or your number
-* Number of attempted guesses are displayed
+* Number of attempted guesses is displayed
 * Optimal guessing strategy is used

 # Concepts